 PPO Expiration Date

 Your PPO is only in effect up to the expiration date.
-This is located near the bottom right of the order in RED.
-IF you need to extend your order, you must come in to this office approximately three weeks before the expiration date, or call ( to request the paperwork to renew.
+IF you need to extend your order, you must go to the PPO office approximately three weeks before the expiration date, or call ( to request the paperwork to renew.
 Permanent (5 year) PPOs are available for long-term situations, and require a hearing.

 Enforcement of Order

 If a violation occurs, call the police.
 A police report is needed to pursue a violation of the respondent through the courts.
 The petitioner will need to adhere to the PPO conditions as well as the respondent.
 Please note that only the Judge may change the conditions of or dismiss the PPO.